 How to Get to Apalachicola, FL

-• Recommended for Families: Water Street Hotel & Marina – Spacious suites with kitchenettes, river views, and a pool.
+• Recommended for Families: Water Street Hotel & Marina – Spacious and scenic, with kitchenettes and a pool perfect for downtime between adventures.

-• For Budget Travelers: Apalachicola Bay Inn – Clean, affordable lodging just minutes from the heart of downtown.
+• For Budget Travelers: Apalachicola Bay Inn – Clean, comfortable, and a great value just a short drive from everything downtown.

 Best Things to Do in Apalachicola, FL